simukappu/activity_notification/README.md

 Then, you can access *users/1/subscriptions* and use *[ActivityNotification::SubscriptionsController](/app/controllers/activity_notification/subscriptions_controller.rb)* or *[ActivityNotification::SubscriptionsWithDeviseController](/app/controllers/activity_notification/subscriptions_with_devise_controller.rb)* to manage the subscriptions.

+You can see sample subscription management view in demo application here: *https://activity-notification-example.herokuapp.com/users/1/subscriptions*

 If you would like to customize subscription controllers or views, you can use generators like notifications:

 * Customize subscription controllers